finnzxje/e-shop/backend/e-shop/docs/auth-api.md

 - **Activation link routing** — activation emails point to the frontend at `http://localhost:5173/auth/activate?token=<token>` (configurable via `APP_ACTIVATION_BASE_URL`).
 The frontend route should read the `token` query param and call `GET /api/auth/activate?token=<token>` against the backend.
 - **Resend flow** — surface a “Resend activation email” action that calls `POST /api/auth/activate/resend` with the user's email.
 Handle `404` (unknown email) and `409` (already activated) with helpful messaging.
 - **Post-activation UX** — after a `200` response with `activated: true`, direct the user to the login page.
 If the backend returns `400`, surface the message and offer a “Resend activation email” option.
-- **Disabled accounts** — until activation succeeds, `/api/auth/login` will fail even with correct credentials.
-Guide users to activate instead of showing a generic “invalid credentials” message.
+- **Disabled accounts** — until activation succeeds, `/api/auth/login` responds with `403` and a message directing the user to verify their email.
+Surface that copy and offer the resend action.
 - **Session gating** — hide restricted areas until `/api/auth/me` confirms `enabled: true` for the current session.